Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Benefits for Your Blog:

-1. Zero Manual Deployment: Push code and forget - deployment happens automatically
+1. Zero Manual Deployment: Push and forget

-2. Build Verification: Catch errors before they reach production
+2. Build Verification: Catch errors before production

-3. Consistent Builds: Same environment every time, no “works on my machine”
+3. Consistent Builds: Same environment every time

-6. Security: API keys and secrets stored securely in GitLab
+6. Security: Secrets stored securely in GitLab

 Real-World Scenarios:

-• Multiple Environments: Deploy to staging first, then production
+• Multiple Environments: Stage first, then production

 When Should You Use GitLab CI/CD?